 Do not use any pillows, quilts or duvets until your child is at least 12 months old as they have been associated with an increased risk of SIDS.
 It is also recommended not to use cot bumpers as there have been cases where infants have been injured by them.

-Check out our selection of 10 of the best baby mattresses to make sure you and your baby sleep well, whether at home or away.
+Here’s our selection of 10 of the best baby mattresses

 Suitable from: birth | Type: cot/cot bed mattress | Interior: Organic coconut coir, latex, cotton and wool | Meets BS EN 16890:2017: Yes